Redbeard93/Riverwm/README.md

 4. put 'river' at the bottom of `~/.bash_profile`

 5. git clone all files from this repo & put them under `$HOME/.config/`

+6. for IME, I use `fcitx5-im fcitx5-rime glfw-wayland`